-The BSNL Story - Growth, Decline & Revival
+The BSNL Story: Growth, Downfall & Revival

-The BSNL Story - Growth, Decline & Revival
+The BSNL Story: Growth, Downfall & Revival

 BSNL (Bharat Sanchar Nigam Limited) was incorporated on 1st October 2000 by the Government of India under the ownership of the Department of Telecommunications, Ministry of Communications.
 The largest government-owned wireless telecommunications service provider in India is headquartered in Delhi.
 The Chairman and Managing Director of BSNL is a government civil servant of the Indian Communication Finance Service or a central government engineer of the Indian Telecommunications Service.